View the Activism Basics: How to Advocate, Influence, Communicate, Organize Power Topic

 - Activism is about bettering the community.

-- Activism requires listening to what the diverse stakeholders in your specific community want and need.
+- Activism requires listening to the diverse stakeholders in your community.

 - Activism is the process of building power to make change.